 No matter what the outside temperature, air leaks are your compressed air system’s worst enemy.
-Your air compressor may be free of any debris (think condensation or oil) and have incredible filtration functionality, but an air leak will take it down.
+Your commercial air compressors may be free of any debris (think condensation or oil) and have incredible filtration functionality, but an air leak will take them down.
 Air leaks can exist anywhere from your machine to the end of your distribution network, and leaks can waste as much as 20-30% of the compressor’s output.

 If you know you have a leak, but can’t find out where it is – don’t just crank it up!
 Some choose to simply turn the pressure higher to try and locate the leak.
 This can damage your compressed air system and is not advised.
 Finding these leaks is one of the key benefits of regular inspections.
 When you’ve located the leaks in your compressed air system, fix them so you can ensure your shutdown goes smoothly and safely.
 Remember, unsupervised leaks can result in decreased service life, increased maintenance of supply equipment or the need for air compressor repair.If you’re prepping for a #plantshutdown, make sure you’re doing THESE things: Click To Tweet